GSA/ficam-playbooks/_playbooks/DIRA_intro.md

 ## How to Use This Playbook

 This playbook is divided into three major sections.
 Read the entire playbook or jump directly to the section that will help your agency.
-- High-Level DIRA Process - A step-by-step guide on how to approach a DIRA process for each agency.
+- [High-Level DIRA Process](#high-level-dira-process) - A step-by-step guide on how to approach a DIRA process for each agency.
-- Agency Process Plays - Six plays to create efficient and consistent processes.
+- [Agency Process Plays](#agency-process-plays) - Six plays to create efficient and consistent processes.
 For example, Play #4 includes a shortcut decision tree for a streamlined DIRA for some applications.
-- Updates - Information about updates to NIST Special Publication 800-63.
+- [NIST SP 800-63 Updates](#nist-sp-800-63-updates) - Information about updates to NIST Special Publication 800-63.

 ## Scope